-We derive revenue primarily from the sale of services that comprise components of our Orchestrate Platform.
 Our customers generally execute contracts with terms of one year or longer, which are referred to as recurring revenue contracts or long-term contracts.
-These contracts may commit the customer to a minimum monthly level of usage with additional charges applicable for actual usage above the monthly minimum commitment, or are entirely usage based.
+These contracts generally allow the customer access to our network and commit the customer to a minimum monthly level of usage with additional charges applicable for actual usage above the monthly minimum commitment, or are entirely usage based.
 We define usage as customer data sent or received using our content delivery service, or content that is hosted or cached by us at the request or direction of our customers.
-We recognize the monthly minimum as revenue each month provided that an enforceable contract has been signed by both parties, the service has been delivered to the customer, the fee for the service is fixed or determinable, and collection is reasonably assured.
-Should a customer's usage of our services exceed the monthly minimum commitment, we recognize revenue for such excess in the period of the usage.
-For annual or other non-monthly period revenue commitments, we recognize revenue monthly based upon the customer's actual usage each month of the commitment period and only recognize any remaining committed amount for the applicable period in the last month thereof.
+For contracts that contain minimum monthly commitments, we recognize revenue equal to the greater of the minimum monthly committed amount or actual usage, if actual usage exceeds the monthly committed amount pursuant to Topic 606.